ember-learn/ember-blog/source/2019-10-11-the-ember-times-issue-119.md

 ## [Ember and GraphQL: A Quick Example 📹](https://www.youtube.com/watch?v=YxRvXgDIHW8)

-Watch an introduction to using **GraphQL with Ember.js** in [@jneurock](https://github.com/jneurock)'s new video!
+Watch an introduction to using **GraphQL with Ember.js** in [Rocky Neurock @jneurock](https://github.com/jneurock)'s new video!
 The YouTube video ⚡️quickly ⚡️ demonstrates how to get up and running with Ember.js, GraphQL, Apollo and EmberCLI Mirage.

 <!--alex ignore just-->
 If you've been interested in learning how to set up an application with GraphQL and Ember.js, or are just looking to learn a little more about GraphQL and Apollo and the relevant syntax, this video is a super nice resource.
-Plus, you get to see how EmberCLI Mirage can handle GraphQL queries ✨!
+Plus, you get to see how EmberCLI Mirage can handle GraphQL queries! ✨

 You can [watch the video in full here](https://www.youtube.com/watch?v=YxRvXgDIHW8).